11ty/is-land/README.md

 ### Framework Support

 [Demos and source in the HTML](https://is-land.11ty.dev/) are available for each framework listed here.
+These examples require the `is-land-autoinit.js` JavaScript file (in addition to `is-land.js`).

 #### `autoinit`